 Our Response: Stainless Steel Knife Sharpening Tips

 Howdy John!
 Excellent question.
 It really can be quite tricky to go from sharpening carbon steel to sharpening newer stainless steels like CPM S110V.
-While carbon steels are easily sharpened on standard Arkansas stones, newer stainless steels frequently have high carbide forming allies like vanadium thrown in the mix, making them much more difficult to sharpen.
+While carbon steels are easily sharpened on Japanese waterstones or standard Arkansas stones, newer stainless steels frequently have high carbide forming allies like vanadium thrown in the mix, making them much more difficult to sharpen.

 Ultimately, you have four options for sharpening when it comes to modern stainless steels: